Publications of Charles Corbett

 Printed for Charles Corbett

 - Tickell, Thomas.
 The horn-book, a poem.
 By Thomas Tickle, Esq;.
-[London]: Printed for Charles Corbet, [1739].
+London]: Printed for Charles Corbet, [1739.
 ESTC No. N1750.
 Grub Street ID 6969.

 - Hemp.
 A poem.
 Humbly inscribed to the Honourable Martin Bladen, esq; one of His Majesty's commissioners of the Board of Trade and Plantation.
 London: printed for C. Corbett, over-against St. Dunstan's Church, Fleetstreet; and sold by E. Nutt, at the Royal Exchange; J. Chrichley, at Charing-Cross; and by the Booksellers of London and Westminster, M.DCC.XXXIX.
 [1739].
 ESTC No. N1122.
 Grub Street ID 1216.

 - Nixon, Robert.
 Nixon's Cheshire prophecy at large.
 Published from the Lady Cowper's correct copy, in the reign of Queen Anne.
 With historical and political remarks: and several instances wherein it is fulfilled.
 Also his life.
 By John Oldmixon Esq;.
+The tenth edition..
 London: printed for E. Curll, in Rose-Street, Covent-Garden; and C. Corbett, against St. Dunstan's Church, in Fleet-Street, [1740].
 ESTC No. N5416.
 Grub Street ID 37993.

 - The triumph of beauty: or, the prude metamorphos'd.
 London: printed for C. Corbett, Bookseller and Publisher, at Addison's Head, against St. Dunstan's Church, in Fleet-Street; and sold by the booksellers of London and Westminster, [1740].
 ESTC No. N45725.
 Grub Street ID 30598.